 The elimination cliques are the collection of nodes that are the neighbors of x_i at the iteration when it is eliminated.
-Of course, these are the arguments to the intermediate functions when doing inference.
-If we record the elimination cliques for an ordering then we see that the complexity of the algorithm is driven by the largest one.
+These are the arguments to the intermediate functions when doing inference.
+Record the elimination cliques for an ordering; the complexity of the algorithm is driven by the largest one.